-Blue Marble Geographics releases version 24.1 of Global Mapper Pro
+Blue Marble Geographics Releases Version 24.1 of Global Mapper Pro

 Merging separate mobile data files into one dataset has never been easier with the Mobile Management tool, now enhanced with a viewer to visualize the files to be merged.
 Data collected with the Global Mapper Mobile application can be brought back from the field into the office to be merged with another dataset to ensure updates from both files are maintained.
 New in version 24.1, the updated files can be merged with existing data in Global Mapper without the need for creating or maintaining an original mobile file.

-Creating easy-to-use, customer-driven geospatial software that provides is a leading objective for the Global Mapper application and guides, Blue Marble program development.
+Creating easy-to-use, customer driven geospatial software that provides is a leading objective for the Global Mapper application and guides l Blue Marble program development.
 With Global Mapper version 24.1, Blue Marble continues to commit to this goal by providing a comprehensive and affordable geospatial software program suited to expert and novice users alike.

 To learn more about the new features available in standard and Pro versions of Global Mapper v24.1, register and join us for the ‘What’s new in v24.1?” webinar on Wednesday, March 1st.